timurrrr/86buttdrop/README.md

 ### Installing the seat into the car

+1. Using your fingers only, thread the M10 25 mm long bolts into the holes in the floor all the way.
+   * Make sure you can fully screw them in without bottoming out.
+   * Check/clean the threads from debris.
+It's better to do that now than when you have the seat in the way.
+1. Remove the bolts.
 1. Carefully put the seat back into the car, and roughly align it with the holes on the floor.
 1. Raise the seat all the way up.
 1. Using M10 flange bolts (not the OEM bolts!), attach the kit to the floor.
    * Make sure you don't cross-thread anything!
    * Don't fully thread the bolts yet.
 Only use finger-level of torque on them.
+   * The front bolts are easily accessible.
+   * For the 100 mm "legroom" kit, the door side rear bolts is easier to access from the side, with your right hand upside down: (TODO: insert photo)
+     * For the other kits, both rear bolts are easier to access through the gap between the front seat and the back seat.
    * If any of the bolts require more torque than amounts achievable by fingers, try to take the bolt out, and check/clean the threads.
 Maybe try a different bolt.
    * The holes around the bolts will be a bit tight, so figure out what works best for you.
 Try starting